Ivaj1/Udon-Bakery-Adapter/README.md

 # Udon Bakery Adaptor for VRChat

-This repository provides a simple Udon Bakery Adaptor for integrating Bakery baked lightmaps into your VRChat project.
+This repository provides a simple Udon Bakery Adaptor for integrating Bakery baked directionals lightmaps into your VRChat project.

 ## How to Use